drewbaker/wp-easy/README.md

 Nesting is coming to native CSS too eventually, but for now the SCSS synatx is easier to use.
 You can read about how [nesting works here](https://sass-lang.com/guide/#nesting).

-The `@media #{$lt-phone}` is a custom media query defined in the `/global/media-queries.scss` file.
+The `@media #{$lt-phone}` is a custom media query defined in the `/styles/global/media-queries.scss` file.
 There are a few more ones defined there that will come in real handy for styling a component for different screen sizes.
-Note the `@import 'media-queries';` statment at the top of the file, that is important (NOTE: one day I'd like to remove that as a requirment but for now you need it).

 If you have global styles or JS that you need, the you can use the `/styles/main.scss` and `/scripts/main.js` files for these.
+Any stylesheet in the `/styles/*` directory will be auto loaded on every page.

 #### Components